International Relations ,BS

 ASU has transfer partnerships in Arizona and across the country to create a simplified transfer experience for students.
 These pathway programs include exclusive benefits, tools and resources, and they help students save time and money in their college journey.

-Faculty expertise and an international network of public, private and nonprofit partnerships provide international relations students with unique and impactful internships and research opportunities at home, in Washington, D.C. and abroad.
-With more than 300 Global Education program opportunities available, international relations students are able to tailor their experience to their unique interests and skill sets.
+Faculty expertise and an international network of public, private and nonprofit partnerships provide international relations students with distinct and impactful internships and research opportunities at home, in Washington, D.C., and abroad.
+With more than 300 Global Education program opportunities available to them, international relations students are able to tailor their experience to their specific interests and skill sets.
 Whether in a foreign country, in the U.S. or online, students build communication skills, learn to adapt and persevere, and are exposed to research and internships across the world, increasing their professional network.

 Program graduates are prepared for positions in the following types of establishments: